UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using energy data to inform your habits, such as unplugging devices and adjusting thermostats, can help you save money and reduce waste.

 Gathering data on your electrical usage is only valuable if you actively use those insights to modify your daily habits.
-Once you know definitively which devices cost you the most, you can intentionally unplug vampire electronics, upgrade outdated appliances, and intelligently adjust your thermostat schedules around Time of Use rates.
+Once you definitively know which devices cost you the most, you can intentionally build a more sustainable, resilient home.
+Take the following four actionable steps to lower your utility bills today:

-To stop feeling overwhelmed, we recommend picking just one room in your house today — like your living room or home office — and beginning to systematically measure the electric usage of the devices plugged in there.
-Building momentum in a single room makes the entire process highly manageable.
-By combining manual checks with advanced tracking tools, you will successfully take full control of your energy bills, eliminate unnecessary household waste, and build a more resilient, sustainable home.
-If you are looking for additional actionable strategies, check out our comprehensive guide on how to save on your electric bill.
+To stop feeling overwhelmed, begin by focusing on just one room in your house.
+Building momentum in a single area makes tracking highly manageable.
+By combining manual formulas with modern smart plug monitors, you will successfully eliminate unnecessary household waste and significantly reduce your energy consumption.
+If you are looking for additional strategies to implement, explore our comprehensive guide on how to save on your electric bill.

 Frequently Asked Questions About Measuring Electric Usage